Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides consolidated cash-flow analysis for a bank connection in one call, resolving accounts internally.
-It distinguishes from siblings by noting that users do not need to call openfinance_list_accounts first.
-The specific verbs and resource are clear.
+The description clearly states the tool aggregates cash-flow analysis for a whole bank connection in one call, resolving accounts internally.
+It differentiates from siblings by emphasizing no need for openfinance_list_accounts.
+Use cases are listed.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.